Chawan Repaired Using Kintsugi

 "Out with the old" or do I try repairing it?

-A quick search online and you will see kintsugi as the number one suggested method of mending broken pottery.
+A quick online search will show kintsugi as the number one suggested method of mending broken pottery.
 But is it really worth it?

 First, What is Kintsugi?